 Under the supervision of a preceptor, students will demonstrate clinical skill proficiencies while integrating knowledge into clinical decision making during the performance of direct patient care.
 Specifically, clinical practice will focus on the prevention, treatment, immediate care, evaluation, and rehabilitation of orthopedic, general medical, and psychosocial conditions.
 As students display competence with/through the curricular content assessments in Athletic Training, they will be given increased responsibility in directly working with patients.
 This course begins before the first official day of the fall semester.
+Students must complete a minimum of 90 clinical hours during the course.
 Prerequisite: ATH 517.

-ATH 519 CLINICAL INTEGRATION V
+ATH 519 2 CLINICAL INTEGRATION V